frxxcko/playing-arround-node-JS/README.md

 In this project I wanted to mess arround with Node JS, this is just a very simple project.

-This is the begin of my journey as I create more and more little projects to later build a fully functional backend.
+This is the begin of my journey as I create more and more little projects to later build a fully functional backend with NodeJS.
 But it's a long journey so grab a cup of your favourite beverage and reach out whenever you feel like!